-Prior to the procedure, you’ll undergo some imaging tests, such as an X-ray or CT scan.
-These will help your doctor determine if there is a growth on your bladder.
-The scans, however, cannot tell if the growth is cancerous.
+These symptoms can be caused by other things, such as an infection.
+A biopsy is done if your doctor strongly suspects cancer or finds cancer through other, less invasive, tests.
+You’ll have tests of your urine and some imaging tests, such as an X-ray or CT scan, before the procedure.
+These tests will help your doctor determine if there are cancer cells in your urine or a growth on your bladder.
+The scans cannot tell if the growth is cancerous.
 That can only be determined when your biopsy sample is reviewed in a laboratory.

-All medical procedures that involve removing tissue run the risk of bleeding and infection.
+All medical procedures that involve removing tissue put you at risk for bleeding and infection.
 A bladder biopsy is no different.

 After your bladder biopsy, you may have blood or blood clots in your urine.
-This typically lasts for two or three days following the procedure, but drinking plenty of fluids can help clear these.
+This typically lasts for two or three days following the procedure.
+Drinking plenty of fluids will help flush these out.

-Before your biopsy, your doctor will perform a complete medical history and physical examination.
-During this time, inform your doctor of any medicines you are taking, including over-the-counter drugs, prescription, and supplements.
+Before your biopsy, your doctor will take your medical history and do a physical examination.
+During this time, inform your doctor of any medicines you’re taking, including OTC drugs, prescription medications, and supplements.

-Your doctor may instruct you to avoid liquids for a certain period of time before your procedure.
+Your doctor may instruct you to avoid liquids for a certain amount of time before your procedure.
 Be sure to follow these instructions and any others your doctor gives you.

 When you arrive for your biopsy, you’ll change into a hospital gown.
-Your doctor will also have you urinate before the procedure.
+Your doctor will also ask you to urinate before the procedure.

-The procedure typically lasts less than 20 minutes.
-You can have the biopsy in your doctor’s office or in a hospital.
+The procedure typically lasts about 15 to 30 minutes.
+You can have the biopsy in your doctor’s office or a hospital.

-First, you will be seated in a special chair that puts you in a reclined position.
-Your urethra is then cleaned and numbed using a topical painkiller, or a numbing cream.
+First, you’ll be seated in a special chair that puts you in a reclined position.
+Your doctor will clean and numb your urethra using a topical painkiller, or a numbing cream.

 During the procedure, your doctor will use a cystoscope.
-This is a small tube with a camera that is inserted into your urethra.
+This is a small tube with a camera that’s inserted into your urethra.
 In men, the urethra is at the tip of the penis.
-In women, it is located just above the vaginal opening.
+In women, it’s located just above the vaginal opening.

-Water or a saline solution will flow through the cystoscope to fill the bladder.
+Water or a saline solution will flow through the cystoscope to fill your bladder.
 You may feel the need to urinate.
 This is normal.
-Your doctor will ask you about the feelings you are experiencing.
+Your doctor will ask you about the feelings you’re having.
 This helps determine the cause of your symptoms.

-Once the bladder is inflated with water or a saline solution, your doctor can inspect the bladder wall.
+Once your doctor inflates your bladder with water or a saline solution, they can inspect the bladder wall.
 During this inspection, your doctor will use a special tool on the cystoscope to remove a small part of the bladder wall to be tested.
 This may cause a slight pinching feeling.

-You may also experience a slight amount of pain when the tool is removed.
+You may also have a slight amount of pain when the tool is removed.

 It usually takes a few days for the results to be ready.
 Afterward, your doctor will want to discuss your test results with you.

-- invasiveness, or how deeply the cancer has progressed into the bladder wall
+- invasiveness, which is how deeply the cancer has progressed into the bladder wall

-- grade, or how closely the cancer cells look like bladder cells
+- grade, which is how closely the cancer cells look like bladder cells

-If the cancer cells still closely resemble your bladder cells, then your case is low-grade.
-Low-grade cancers are easier to treat than high-grade cancers, or cancers that have reached the point where the cells no longer look like normal cells.
+Low-grade cancer is easier to treat than high-grade cancer, which occurs when the cells have reached the point where they no longer look like normal cells.

-The number of cancer cells and the extent of its presence in your body will help determine the stage of cancer.
-Other testing may be needed to help confirm the biopsy’s finding.
+The number of cancer cells and the extent of their presence in your body will help determine the stage of cancer.
+You may need other tests to help your doctor confirm the biopsy’s finding.

-When your doctor knows the grade and invasiveness of your cancer, he or she can better plan for your treatment.
+When your doctor knows the grade and invasiveness of your cancer, they can better plan for your treatment.

 Remember, not all abnormalities in the bladder are cancerous.
-If your biopsy does not show cancer, it can help determine if another complication is causing your symptoms, such as:
+If your biopsy doesn’t show cancer, it can help determine if another complication is causing your symptoms, such as:

-- bladder diverticulum, or balloon-like growths on the bladder
+- bladder diverticula, or balloon-like growths on the bladder

-If you experience blood in your urine after three days, call your doctor.
-According to the University of Wisconsin-Madison, you should also call your doctor if you experience:
+Call your doctor if you have blood in your urine after three days.
+You should also call your doctor if you have:

-- burning sensation when you urinate after the second day
+- a burning sensation when you urinate after the second day

 - cloudy urine